nhohung/hackintosh_thinkpad_X230/README.md

 ## 8. Install (on thinkpad)
 - plug to USB 2.0 port on the right hand side
-- F12, select USB HDD: Kingston
+- Press F12 during POST, select USB HDD: Kingston
 - when Clover boot menu appears, use arrow key or mouse to select Boot from Install High Sierra...
 - seems to work, loading…
 - select English,